viictorjs/Refrapy/README.md

 - Sispick is a module to process seismic sections.
 It offers a wide set of tools for trace processing, such as: normalize traces against each traces maximum for a better view on lower amplitudes, apply a gain factor on amplitudes, cut superposition of amplitudes, shade positive/negative sides of amplitudes, low pass/high pass filters, first break pricking and others.

 - Sisref is the interpretation module.
-It offers the application of the time-terms method to create a velocity model of the refractor layer.
+It offers the application of the time-terms inversion method to create a velocity model up to two layers.

 - Sisconv is an individual module which convert SEG2 files into SEGY (header info might be lost).